-Processing improves food safety by removing harmful microorganisms.
+Processing improves or even ensures food safety by removing harmful microorganisms.
 The main methods are pasteurisation, air-tight packaging, and the use of preservatives.

-Food processing can affect the nutritional quality of foods in both ways: it can enhance it, for instance by adding components that were not present, like vitamin D, or by lowering fat, sodium or sugar.
-It can also cause some vitamins and minerals to be lost, for example through excessive heating or freezing.
+Food processing can affect the nutritional quality of foods in both ways: it can enhance it, for instance by adding components that were not present, like vitamin D (through ‘fortification’), or by lowering fat, salt or sugar.
+It can also cause some fibre and vitamins and minerals to be lost, for example through excessive refining, heating or freezing.

 Food processing can decrease the cost of foods.
 For example, frozen vegetables have a similar nutritional value as fresh ones, but at a lower price, as they have already been prepared, do not contain inedible parts, can be bought in bulk, and can last longer.
 This way, processing increases the shelf life of food, and decreases the amount of waste, reducing thereby the overall costs of food production.

 More examples of the impact of food processing can be found in our infographic on the basics of food processing.